umairghazi/MEAN-Based-Collaboration/README.md

 - Accesses to users
 - Improve file-upload
 - User interface change - material design
+- Post to different groups/users using # or @.

 | Nice to have |
 | ------------ |